 The Department participates in the self-insurance program, which is maintained by the State's Department of Administration and Information (A&I).
-The State self-insurance fund was created to handle property, casualty and liability insurance claims brought against the State.
+The State self-insurance fund was created to handle property, casualty, and liability insurance claims brought against the State.
 A&I generally maintains sufficient reserves for incurred but unpaid claims as well as incurred but unreported claims; losses are covered by a combination of appropriations from the State's general fund in the year in which the payment occurs and by assessing all State agencies a pro rata share of anticipated claims for the fiscal year.
 A&I assessed the Department \$599,606 for the 2023-2024 biennium.
-The Department has transferred \$299,803 to A&I in fiscal year 2023 for the first half of the biennium.
+The Department has transferred \$299,803 to A&I in fiscal year 2024 for the second half of the biennium.

 The Department also participates in an employees' group insurance program, which is co-administered with a third-party health provider/claim service company.
 The State self-insures medical and dental costs and sums all the risk for claims incurred by plan participants.
 The State does not retain any risk of loss for the life insurance plan as the insurance provider assumes all risk for claims incurred by the participant.
-For the period October 1, 2022, through September 30, 2023, the Department contributed 83%-99%, up to \$2,057.60 per month for insurance premiums for each covered participant towards these plans, depending on the plan chosen by the employee.
+For the period October 1, 2023, through September 30, 2024, the Department contributed 83%-99%, up to \$2,057.60 per month for insurance premiums for each covered participant towards these plans, depending on the plan chosen by the employee.
 Participants are responsible for paying premium charges in excess of this amount.

-The State's group insurance fund was solvent at June 30, 2023, and the Department expects to incur no liability in connection with the group insurance program.
-Group insurance premiums paid by the Department during fiscal years 2023 and 2022 were \$28,087,224 and \$29,391,723, respectively.
+The State's group insurance fund was solvent at June 30, 2024, and the Department expects to incur no liability in connection with the group insurance program.
+Group insurance premiums paid by the Department during fiscal year 2024 were \$28,600,556.